 Some people are naturals in this area, but the reality is, most of us learned what we needed to know about making friends and connecting with others through books like How to Win Friend and Influence People and Influence (affiliate links).

-I’ve picked up a lot of skills in this area by attempting to build a network marketing business, listening to podcasts, and observing mentors.
+I’ve picked up many skills in communication by attempting to build a network marketing business, listening to podcasts, and observing mentors.
 But knowing how to communicate with others earlier would have made a big difference for me in the areas of friendships, relationships, partnerships, and more.

-Having lived in Japan and observed firsthand how the culture is more community minded, I can honestly say we’ve got a lot to learn in this area in North America.
-Not to say Japan can’t learn a few things from us, too, though.
+Having lived in Japan and observed firsthand how the culture is more community minded, I can honestly say we’ve got a lot to learn in North America.
+Not to say Japan can’t learn a few things from us, too, mind you.

 I certainly can’t discount the notion that because of school, I discovered what I didn’t want, and didn’t like.
 There’s a lot of value in knowing that, because it can help you move in the direction of what you do want and do like.